AntoniaSophia/CarND-Advanced-Lane-Lines/solution/P4_writeup_Antonia.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-########################################
-coefficient smoothing
-class structure which is easily extensible histogram adaptation after YUV transformation on the Y-channel did not work so far contrastIncrease (thresholding in order to filter white and yellow color) next curvature fit double the line finding process ("overlay of the overlay") lines 646,647 - consumes nearly twice processing time, but gives very good results
+Writing the overall class structure, the pipeline and a "first shot" was pretty easy.
+However the problems started when I tried to get my solution running for different conditions.
+I was playing around with Sobel, Thresholds, Magnitudes, HistogramEqualization, Color Spaces,.... - but at the end I feel there is still a lot of work to do in order to make this pipeline work for most common conditions.

+What I've done so far:
+- creating an extensible class structure in Line.py
+- coefficient smoothing (take the average in the polynomial coefficients of the last n occurences of lines), see picture
+![coefficientSmooting][image11]
+- implementing a method contrastIncrease() for thresholding in order to filter preferably white and yellow color
+- implemented contractIncrease() function which is able to adapt to different conditions when e.g. the numbers of pixels for polynomial fit is too less
+- next curvature fit (line 600: nextFramehistoCurvatureFit()) in order to start with the already found polynomial fit and increase search speed as well as having a better starting point for the sliding window search
+- implemented a restart() mechanism in order to initiate a kind of "healing" process when lines are not found anymore (e.g. the polynomial fit history was bad)

 Further work:
+- my pipeline is not good when conditions are dark (lots of shadows!) or very bright (contractIncrease() doesn't deal with this yet)
-- implement a real shadow removal, I got the following hints for techniques to achieve it
+- implement a real shadow removal, I got the following hints for techniques to achieve it (see below)
 - problems after the first shadow area when no line points have been detected   docu/img_overlay_586.png
-- improve contrastIncrease
-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+- improve contrastIncrease() to be much more adaptive - not only for the situation which I covered (when no pixels are found at all)

 ########################################

-Hints I got from my mentor:
+Further hints I got from my mentor:
 - https://infoscience.epfl.ch/record/111781/files/piecewise_shadows.pdf
 - more complex - http://aqua.cs.uiuc.edu/site/files/cvpr11_shadow.pdf
 - ML on the bird's eye view https://carnd-forums.udacity.com/questions/33788268/an-experiment-using-deeplearning-for-advanced-lane-finding